open-craft/opencraft/documentation/configuration.md

 [Honcho](https://honcho.readthedocs.io/en/latest/) will set up environment variables defined in the `.env` file at the root of your repository.
-If you are using vagrant for development, a basic `.env` file will already have been created for you, but you will need to add credentials for third-party services manually in order to run the development server or the integration tests.
+If you are using docker for development, a basic `.env` file can be created by copying .env.test file, but you will need to add credentials for third-party services manually in order to run the development server or the integration tests.

 The environment variables in `.env` customize the settings from